 Significantly reducing CO2 emissions from the use of shared online services

 NRI provides various shared online services to multiple companies in many different fields.
-In the case of “THE STAR”, an integrated back-office system for retail securities firms, estimates have shown that CO2 emissions can be reduced by 73.9% compared to when clients own and operate their own equivalent systems.
+In the case of “THE STAR”, an integrated back-office system for retail securities firms, CO2 emissions can be significantly reduced compared to when clients own and operate their own equivalent systems.

 For this reason, NRI considers sales of shared online services as a green revenue.